 - 4-6 oz (about 1 cup or 115-170 g) walnut halves

-- (Optional) 6 oz (170 g) Raisins, dried cranberries, dried cherries, or whatever dried fruit you like
+- (Optional) 6 oz (about 1 cup or 170 g) Raisins, dried cranberries, dried cherries, or whatever dried fruit you like

 - (Optional) @ 1/2 cup (120 ml) Dark Rum, Kahlua, Brandy, or whatever alcohol pairs well with your dried fruit

 - Combine sugar, milk, and butter.
 Cook to soft ball stage stirring constantly.
 (Bring everything to a simmer then lower the heat to medium or on med-low.
 It should bubble well without getting crazy.
 Stir regularly, and especially more frequently as the mix thickens.
-After each stir session, wipe the sides of the pan with water and a brush so it stays clean and prevents big sugar crystals (source of grainy fudge.)
-It takes about 45 min - 1 hr to reach the soft ball stage or 235° F. Soft ball stage is where if you drop some of the mix into a bowl of cold water, you are able to make a "soft ball" when it cools a bit and you take it out of the water.
+After each stir session, wipe the sides of the pan with a brush and water so it stays clean and prevents big sugar crystals (source of grainy fudge.)
+It usually takes about 30 minutes to reach the soft ball stage or 235° F, depending on how strong you cook the sugar mixture.
+Soft ball stage is where if you drop some of the mix into a bowl of cold water, you are able to make a "soft ball" when it cools a bit and you take it out of the water.
+If you like your fudge softer, take it off the heat a bit earlier.

 - (Optional) While candy cooks, combine dried fruit and alcohol in a bowl and macerate for at least 30 min.

 - Add walnuts.
 (Optional - Drain macerated fruit and add.)
 Stir until combined.

 - Pour into prepared dish.
 Allow to cool for about 5 minutes, or until you can touch the fudge without it sticking to your hand, then pat down the fudge into an even layer.
 Leave untouched until completely cool (about 2 hours) then cut into bit sized pieces.
-Keep chunks of fudge airtight or wrap each piece with plastic wrap and give to friends, loved ones, and save a secret stash for yourself to eat.
+Keep chunks of fudge airtight or wrap with plastic wrap and give to friends, loved ones, and save a secret stash for yourself to eat.